 Yes, I know this was number #1, but it bears repeating.
 Order pizzas for dinner.
 Stay in and become the best video game player ever.
 Write a book.
 Watch Netflix.

-If any private investigators, insurance adjusters, or safety managers read this blog, this is not an endorsement for workers’ compensation fraud.
-We private investigators very much enjoy our jobs and can’t stand people who cheat the system.
-So when we catch people abusing this, we relish the fact that we can catch them and save our clients’ money.
+If any private investigators, insurance adjusters, or safety managers read this blog, this is not an endorsement of workers’ compensation fraud.
+Private investigators enjoy our jobs and can’t stand people who cheat the system.
+We happily offer our private investigation services to combat fraud.
+So when we catch people abusing this workers comp investigations surveillance, we relish that we can catch them and save our clients’ money.

 Why Give Away These Secrets?

-Picture it – it seems incredibly boring and unfulfilling.
+Picture it in your mind – it seems incredibly boring and unfulfilling.

 Wouldn’t you rather pay your dues and live a long, fulfilled life?